 - Navigation Lights: A navigation light is installed on boat and ship to represent its position and heading direction at night.
 Its main function is to avoid collisions and accidents at night.
 These lights have distinct colors based on their area of installation; for example, red is port, green is starboard and white is stern.

-Terms Starting With “O”
+Marine Terminology Starting With “O”

 - Oiler: A person assigned on the ship to assist with the daily watchkeeping duties of the watchkeeping officer in the engine room.
 He takes part in jobs such as record keeping, routine maintenance, lubrication of machinery, cleaning operation and other odd jobs assigned by the watchkeeping officer related to the engine room, ship or machinery.